Practice Group Appointment Process

 - Current service at the highest levels of leadership in a competing organization that would prevent the applicant from fulfilling their responsibilities to AHLA with recurrent conflicts of interest.

-The submission deadline for applications to serve as a PG/AG Leader is January 30, 2023.
+The submission deadline for applications to serve as a PG Leader is November 26, 2023.

 Governance Nomination and Appointment Processes